LAGameStudio/AtariVCSGML/README.md

 Scenario A:
 * (recommended) Or, use our special InputCandy-based ICAtariControllerServerHD.zip (see Releases tab) that broadcasts device input state for keyboard, mouse, Atari Modern, other controllers and the Classic over TCP/IP directly to your game via a socket.
 You put the contents into a subfolder of your game's folder, and you run the server on the Atari at the same time you run your game, like this:

-Scenario B:
-* (not recommended) Use GameMaker's gamepad functions or InputCandy from within your game.  (https://github.com/LAGameStudio/InputCandy)  None of the code for the controllers will work, so you will have to experiment.
-XBOX controllers might work as expected, but the Modern won't, and the Classic won't even be detectible unless you use a TCPIP server.

 ```
 #!/bin/sh
 # https://stackoverflow.com/questions/360201/how-do-i-kill-background-processes-jobs-when-my-shell-script-exits/2173421#2173421
 #trap "trap - SIGTERM && kill -- -$$" SIGINT SIGTERM EXIT
 # https://stackoverflow.com/questions/3004811/how-do-you-run-multiple-programs-in-parallel-from-a-bash-script
-(trap 'kill 0' SIGINT; ./server/ICAtariControllerServerHD & ./MyGame & wait)
+(trap 'kill 0' SIGINT SIGTERM EXIT; ./server/ICAtariControllerServerHD & ./MyGame & wait)
 ```

+In the above script we are syncing up two processes.
+First, you run the server.
+Then, you run ./MyGame -- ideally both will exit at the same time if killed or otherwise terminated.
+Atari VCS, when you run two games, the latest game run shows up on the screen.
+So, if you first run the server, then the game, which is basically a client of that localhost server, your game will be on the screen, hiding the server.
+It can pull data from the server which happens to be that reliable Atari VCS controller data you want.
+You want the server to shut down when the client shuts down.
+If you leave the server running, though, subsequent calls to run the server won't succeed.
+Clients can connect and disconnect as much as they want.
+The server itself doesn't have any security concerns because it just broadcasts and ignores all input sent its way.
+It is also tuned to only respond to GameMaker games, as it is not a "raw" TCP/IP server.

+Scenario B:
+* (not recommended) Use GameMaker's gamepad functions or InputCandy from within your game.  (https://github.com/LAGameStudio/InputCandy)  None of the code for the controllers will work, so you will have to experiment.
+XBOX controllers might work as expected, but the Modern won't, and the Classic won't even be detectible unless you use a TCPIP server.

 ## Method 2: (Best way to support Atari VCS OS natively)